 - The program is designed to develop students as lifelong learners who apply, synthesize, and evaluate information, ideas, skills, and processes in a deep and complex manner.
 As a result, Alvin ISD GT students will obtain necessary knowledge and skills to become productive contributors to their community.

-- Acceleration of learning is encouraged, and students are provided an array of learning experiences participating in a wide choice of Texas Performance Standards Projects.
+- Acceleration of learning is encouraged, and students are provided an array of learning experiences by participating in a wide choice of Texas Performance Standards Projects.
 Students are introduced to and use the district-adopted Independent Investigation Method or IIM, a research process which involves seven user-friendly steps to accomplish K-5 research tasks.
 Student products and performances are spotlighted and shared with the community.

-Affective needs of GT students are met through a multitude of activities, such as understanding giftedness, perfectionism, and emotional stress.
-Activities include integrating children’s literature with teacher directed lessons that address the individual student’s needs.
+- Affective needs of GT students are met through a multitude of activities, such as understanding giftedness, perfectionism and emotional stress.
+Activities include integrating children’s literature with teacher-directed lessons that address the individual student’s needs.